yusuphisms/erised/README.md

 1. Size of data -- While not astronomical, it was enough that my sweet, sweet laptop cannot hold it in memory.
 That being said, I also think there is an upper bound for how much data I care to work with but I haven't drawn a line in the sand just yet.

 Let's think of the steps in terms of layers.
 A lot of this will be ETL-esque I think.
 We need some IO tools for reading data from the source and generating data to a destination.
 We need the secret sauce to be the data generation layer.
 Again, not particularly novel I think it will end up looking very similar to what [go-richelieu](https://github.com/estebgonza/go-richelieu) has set up.

+So for today, I want to start by thinking about how to define what _behavior_ an IO reader streaming data from source might be expected to do and a reasonable start to a parser.
+Maybe some high level goals:
+1. Parallel if possible (I'm thinking the source could be multiple files for example, or S3 objects)
+1. Stream in chunks but the parser should be smart enough to keep asking until EOF or unless otherwise specified.

+Ok, ready to make a mess in a prototype now.